nicoverbruggen/phpmon/README.md

 </details>

 <details>
-<summary><strong>How can the app integrate with third party tools, like Alfred?</strong></summary>
+<summary><strong>How can the app integrate with third party tools, like Alfred or Raycast?</strong></summary>

-There's an Alfred workflow usually included in the release list, you can grab it by going to releases and downloading the asset `phpmon.alfredworkflow`.
+PHP Monitor supports third party app integrations by default, and this feature is enabled in Preferences unless you disable it.

+You can grab the official [Alfred workflow](https://github.com/nicoverbruggen/phpmon/raw/main/integrations/phpmon.alfredworkflow) or [Raycast extension](https://www.raycast.com/nicoverbruggen/php-monitor).

 If you'd like to integrate something yourself, all you need to to is use the `phpmon://` protocol and ensure that third party app integrations are enabled in Preferences (in PHP Monitor).